Aquatic Invasive Species

 Project News and Updates:

-Help us pilot a new citizien science monitoring program by becoming a volunteer angler.
-Complete the citizen science monitoring program pre-registration survey
+Help us pilot a new citizen science monitoring program by becoming a volunteer angler.
+Learn more here.

 Delivering education and outreach programs to raise awareness about the threat of aquatic AIS and improve compliance with regulations and best practices that help reduce the spread of AIS